satyam-7318/Striver_SDE_Sheet_2024/Day-7 Binary Search 1D Array/00- Binary Search.md

+##
+## 1, 2 and 3.
+Basic Binary Search

 - Aim of Binary search is to always eliminate either the left or right because of sorted nature of array.

-- In some ques (first and last occurence), we need to run bs for two sorted parts (bsf ---> from 0 to index and bsl ---> from index to n-1)
+##
+## 5 and 6.
+First and last occurence of element

+- First, we need to find any index of that element using BS
+- When we get that index, we can break BS for two parts, BSF and BSL (BS first and BS last)
+- For BSF (0 to that index)
+- For BSL (that index to n-1)
+- For total occurence, BSL - BSF + 1

 ##
 ## 7 and 8.
 Element in a Rotated Sorted Array